ForgeGit/togc-reign-analysis/README.md

 # Reign of the Unliving / Dead

-Data on Reign trinket from TOGC - PTR

-Out of all 2,015 PTR logs for the first session of TOGC PTR (May 5th - May 8th), only 4 PUBLIC logs had the trinket Reign (Heroic):
+2,015 PTR logs for the first session of TOGC PTR (May 5th - May 8th), only 4 PUBLIC logs had the trinket Reign (Heroic):

 - 'tDzK7FTJqW3LwAr4' ~ 'Enh Shaman'
 - '36XxM8WBTjFtcpKN' ~ 'Spriest'